-Our Louisville personal injury lawyers represent clients throughout Kentucky who have suffered complications and injuries due to medical malpractice.
+Our injury lawyers represent clients throughout Kentucky who have suffered complications and injuries due to medical malpractice.
 We also represent the families of wrongful death victims whose lives were cut short by medical errors.
 We have a wide range of experience, and our practice includes fighting for individuals and families who are suffering due to:

 In medical malpractice cases, it is crucial to be able to tie your losses to a mistake on the part of your doctor, the hospital, or another medical professional or facility (such as a nursing home).
 If you cannot prove that a medical error is the cause of your illness or injury, you will not be able to recover financial compensation.

 At Gladstein Law Firm, PLLC, we use our extensive experience on both sides of medical malpractice cases to thoroughly investigate our clients’ cases, and determine if they are entitled to monetary damages.
-If we believe that you have a case, you can rest assured that our Kentucky medical malpractice attorneys will do everything within our power to prove that malpractice is to blame for your losses.
+If we believe that you have a case, you can rest assured that our medical malpractice lawyer will do everything within our power to prove that malpractice is to blame for your losses.